-68 - Judgment of 11 January 1990 in Case C-277/87, published in summary form in [1990] ECR 1-45.
+68 - Judgment of 11 January 1990 in Case C-277/87, published in summary form in [1990] ECR I-45.

-Probably the most thorough commentary to be found on the Dyestuffs judgments is the article by Joliet 69 who emphasizes particular that any confusion between the concept of concerted practice and proof thereof should be avoided.
+Probably the most thorough commentary to be found on the Dyestuffs judgments is the article by Joliet who emphasizes in particular that any confusion between the concept of concerted practice and proof thereof should be avoided.
 His own definition of a concerted practice (set forth on p.
 285, and see p.
 271) was the reciprocal communication of intentions by competitors prior to any action on the market by which each of the undertakings concerned leads the others to expect that it will act in a certain way, thus reducing the uncertainty prevailing on the market.
-In Joliet's view, there is thus a concerted practice as soon as concertation takes place, that is to say whether or not implementing action is later taken by the parties engaged in the concertation and whether or not the concertation had effects detrimental to competition, provided that it was capable of having such effects subsequent implementing action but which does not succeed and thus has no actual effects on competition.
+In Joliet's view, there is thus a concerted practice as soon as concertation takes place, that is to say whether or not implementing action is later taken by the parties engaged in the concertation and whether or not the concertation had effects detrimental to competition, provided that it was capable of having such effects